fieldtrip/website/tutorial/preprocessing_opm.md

 An important difference between OPMs and most SQUID-based MEG systems is that OPMs are magnetometers, whereas most conventional MEG systems consist of (mostly) gradiometers.
 Gradiometers are designed to suppress the environmental field, as explained in [this video](https://youtu.be/CPj4jJACeIs?t=350).
 Magnetometers see more of the environmental noise and consequently the static earth magnetic field can also become visible as noise due to (small) movements.
 Movements of the head, and thereby of the sensors, cause the OPMs to move through the residual earth magnetic field in the MSR.
 As head movements are relatively slow, this results in low-frequency noise.

 This tutorial focusses on preprocessing of OPM data and some simple analyses.
 Following the computation of the ERFs, you could you could in principle continue with source reconstruction: the early components of the median nerve lend themselves well to dipole fitting.
-However, since no coregistration was performed between the head and sensors, it is not possible to construct an accurate headmodel or to plot the sources on top of the anatopmical MRI of the participant.
+However, since no coregistration was performed between the head and sensors, it is not possible to construct an accurate headmodel or to plot the sources on top of the anatomical MRI of the participant.

 Most follow-up analyses are not specific to OPMs and are demonstrated in other tutorials.
 Detecting and dealing with large movements and suppressing environmental noise in the OPM magnetometers, for example using homogenous field compensation (HFC) with **[ft_denoise_hfc](/reference/ft_denoise_hfc)**, will also not be covered in this tutorial.